Xiaokang2022/tkintertools-docs/3.0/documents/core/virtual.md

 def bind(
     self,
     sequence: str,
-    func: collections.abc.Callable[[tkinter.Event], typing.Any],
+    command: collections.abc.Callable[[tkinter.Event], typing.Any],
     add: bool | typing.Literal['', '+'] | None = None,
 ) -> None: ...
 ```
-Bind to this widget at event SEQUENCE a call to function FUNC.
+Bind to this widget at event sequence a call to function command.

 * `sequence`: event name
-* `func`: callback function
+* `command`: callback function
 * `add`: if True, original callback function will not be overwritten